AIRET 2025

 • Extended Abstracts (2–4 pages)

-• Position Papers (1–10 pages)
+• Position Papers (up to 10 pages)

 All submissions must follow the same submission guidelines and instructions for the main conference (IEEE CogMI, with the IEEE two-column conference format).
 Templates are available from the IEEE website.